I had some unfinished business with a certain trail that heads up North Fooses Creek.

 After my last attempt, where I turned around at the lower gate only to find out later that it’s doable, I was feeling a serious need to go back and try it again.

 For one thing, I wanted to see how tough the North Fooses segment actually is.
 On a map it’s a natural connector to the Monarch Crest but I’ve learned you can never fully trust a map in the mountains.
 Until you actually get out there and experience the terrain, you don’t really know what you’re up against.
 When I’m by myself, I tend to take a conservative approach to unfamiliar terrain.
 The last thing you want to do is get in over your head alone in the mountains.
 Which is why I turned around the last time.
 I didn’t know what was beyond that gate but it didn’t look good.
-But once someone who’s familiar with it told me I was on the right track, I wanted to go back again and experience it for myself.
+Once someone who’s familiar with it told me I was on the right track, I wanted to go back again and experience it for myself.

 Plus, there was something else up there I wanted to see.
 The Forest Service just completed a re-route of Segment 15 of the Colorado Trail (CT) where it connects to the Monarch Crest.
 The old upper section was ridiculously steep and unsustainable from a drainage/erosion perspective.
 It was only rideable going down.
 Up was hiking only.
 Your choice if you wanted to push a bike or not.
 The new re-route is longer and gentler, taking a more winding route from South Fooses Creek at the bottom to the Monarch Crest ridgeline at the top.
 Re-routes of major trails like the CT are rare.
 I really wanted to see it for myself.